Jyothishjoy/AMBER_CYP2E1_3KOH/Step-6 Cluster Modelling/README.md

     run

-In the FSL, source `/apps/src/ambertools/24/amber24/amber.sh` to activate the AmberTools.
+In the FSL, `source /apps/src/ambertools/24/amber24/amber.sh` to activate the AmberTools.

 then run `cpptraj cpptraj_clustering.in`

 This will generate 10 cluster files and their representative snapshots.
 We used the snapshot with the maximum population of frames by checking the `info.dat` file.

-Correspondingly 'rep.c1.pdb' file will be used for further cluster modelling.
+Based on the information from `info.dat` file, 'rep.c1.pdb' file will be used for further cluster modelling.